Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/3_DatabaseComponents/NoSQL-Databases/ElasticSearch/Readme.md

 - To avoid this excessive I/O, Elasticsearch creates dedicated transactional index logs, preventing low-level Lucene commits for each indexing procedure.
 - These logs can also be used for recovery in case of data corruption.

-## Real world usages of ElasticSearch
+## General Use Cases of ElasticSearch
 - `Search - Full-text, Partial etc.`
 - [Logs-analysis with ELK](../../../7_MonitoringTools/ELK.md)
 - [Dashboard, Visualize data, Metrics etc. with ELK](../../../7_MonitoringTools/ELK.md)
 - [Security, SIEM with ELK](../../../7_MonitoringTools/ELK.md)
 - [Read more about usages of Lucene](ApacheLucene.md#real-world-usages-of-apache-lucene)

+## GeoSpatial Support

+[Different geo queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-queries.html) are supported in ElasticSearch, for GeoSpatial
+- Geo-Point
+- Geo-Shape etc.

 # Other Points
 - [Installation using Docker ELK](https://github.com/deviantony/docker-elk)